HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 Come up with a name, something simple lie "choo test" will do here.
 Then select "Single Page Web Application" fro the "application type" and hit create.
 Next head over to your applications settings and make sure to note down the *Cleint ID* and *Domain* for your application (we are going to need those in a moment.

 You also need to setup an Allowed Callback URL: `https://localhost:8080/dashboard´.
-Simply add it on a blank line in your applications settings ""Allowed Callback URLs" section.
+Simply add it on a blank line in your applications settings "Allowed Callback URLs" section.
 Apart from that you can use the default settings, just make sure to save your changes at the bottom of the page.

 ### Configuring Auth0 on Choo

 Now we are setup with an application in Auth0 we are ready to incorporate this into our Choo App.
 Luckily we are already fireing some actions when users hit the relevant buttons in our application for login and logout.
-What we need to do now is:

-1. Hook Auth0 into the store
-2. Save the login state

-To connect Auth0 with our Store we first need to initialize it in our `stores/auth.js`.
+To connect Auth0 with our Store we first need to initialize a WebAuth instanze in our `stores/auth.js`.

 ```javascript
 const auth0 = require('auth0-js')